Netatalk/netatalk/doc/manpages/man1/afp_spectest.1.md

 The *FPzzz* testset contain tests for AFP sleep mode and timeouts.
-Since they by necessity take much longer than other tests, they are not run by default when you execute the spectest suite.
+Since they by necessity take much longer than other tests, they are not included when you execute the full spectest suite.
-Instead, you must explicity run the testset using the *-f* parameter:
+Rather, you must run the testset separately using the *-f* parameter:

     afp_spectest -f FPzzz